samuelpuliafito/newgrubstreet/content/recommended-websites.md

 [**4Columns**](https://4columns.org/) - Four columns of arts criticism updated weekly.
 Each column is roughly 1,000 words.

+[**caa.reviwes**](http://www.caareviews.org/) - Concise, critical reviews of books, exhibitions, and projects in all areas and periods of art history and visual studies.

 [**The Baffler**](https://thebaffler.com/) - Irreverent criticism of politics and culture.

 [**New Models**](https://newmodels.io) - Aggregator of interesting criticism with some original content.